1kx-network/zksafe/README.md

 # zkSafe is Safe module allowing owners signing Safe transactions without doxxing themselves

+WARNING: don't use it for production and/or large amounts yet.
+This is an Alpha version.

 When you use (Gnosis) Safe, signers of transactins leave the trace both onchain and in the Safe's REST API.
 Anyone in the world is able to see exactly which addresses signed a given transaction.
 In many cases, this is not desirable.